nuxt-modules/style-resources/README.md

 ## Features

 * Share variables, mixins, functions across all style files (no `@import` needed)
-* Support for SASS, LESS and Stylus
+* Support for SASS, LESS, Stylus, and PostCSS
 * Aliases (`~/assets/variables.css`) and globbing as supported
 * Compatible with Nuxt's `build.styleResources` (and will take them over directly if included!)
 * Blazing fast:tm: